 This content is provided by Chambers.
 Learn more about our methodology

-Promising junior with a broad commercial chancery practice.
+Quality junior with a broad commercial chancery practice.
 He specialises in pensions and related professional negligence disputes.
 He has notable experience of high-stakes, document-heavy matters.

 Brian Green QC

 One of the leading lights in the pensions industry, he is frequently seen on some of the most high-profile and significant pieces of litigation.
 He brings well-honed advocacy skills to his litigation and offers expertise in tax and trusts law.
 He is noted for his experience advising on charity and legacy public sector schemes.

 Strengths: "Brian effortlessly combines sharp analytical skills with a powerful sense of having seen it all before.
 He has a great manner in meetings with clients and has an imposing courtroom presence."
 "Brian is masterful in his approach.
 He gives clarity and ensures that no stone is left unturned when seeking solutions."

 Recent work: Acted for Barnardo's in the Supreme Court in a case regarding the construction of a UK occupational pensions scheme.

 A gifted and experienced pensions barrister who has appeared in several high-profile cases affecting the industry.
 He is often involved in long-running litigation with international elements concerning pension schemes and the Pensions Regulator.
 He also has prior experience of advising on professional negligence allegations.

 Strengths: "He always gives the impression of having considered your questions thoroughly, even under time pressure."
 "Edward has a first class mind, with a considerable grasp of technical pension issues and the finer points of court procedure."